HewlettPackard/OpenShift-on-SimpliVity/README.md

 hpe-lb1 ansible_host=10.15.152.7 frontend_ipaddr=10.15.156.7/24
 ```

-The `loadbalancers` datastructure does not specify any FIP as shown below.
+The `loadbalancers` data structure does not specify any FIP as shown below.
 No FIP is used and the IP addresses of this VM will be use for the OCP API.
-In this example, the external endpoint for the OCP api will point to 10.15.156.7 and the internal endpoint will point to 10.15.152.7)
+In this example, the external endpoint for the OCP API will point to 10.15.156.7 and the internal endpoint will point to 10.15.152.7)

 ```bash
 frontend_vm_portgroup: 'extVLAN2968'  # Name of the portgroup / external network